 • Miramistin – 0.01% solution;

-• Furacilin - ready-made pharmacy solution without dilution;
+• Furacilin – ready-made pharmaceutical solution without dilution;

-When choosing a rinse solution, it is imperative to pay attention to the concentration of the active substance.
-With a high rate, you can get a burn of the oral mucosa, worsen the condition of the sore.
+When choosing a rinse solution, you must pay attention to the concentration of the active substance.
+If the indicator is high, you can get a burn to the oral mucosa and worsen the condition of the ulcer.

-Chlorhexidine is considered the #1 antiseptic.
-Preparations with this compound are effective against most pathogenic bacteria, tubercle bacillus and herpes viruses.
+Chlorhexidine is considered the No. 1 antiseptic.
+Preparations with this compound are effective against most pathogenic bacteria, tubercle bacilli and herpes viruses.

-With herpes, in addition to rinsing with chlorhexidine, you can use ointments, tablets with acyclovir (drugs Zovirax, Acyclovir).
+For herpes, in addition to rinsing with chlorhexidine, you can use ointments and tablets with acyclovir (Zovirax, Acyclovir).

-• Stomatofit - alcohol infusion of medicinal plants;
+• Stomatophyte – alcohol infusion of medicinal plants;

 • Tantum Verde - contains benzydamine hydrochloride, alcohol.

-Mouth ulcers can be treated with dental gels, Holisal is recommended for children.
-The gel, thanks to the water base, is well absorbed and retained on the gums, anesthetizing, eliminating bleeding and itching.
+Mouth ulcers can be treated with dental gels; Cholisal is recommended for children.
+The gel, thanks to its water base, is well absorbed and adheres to the gums, providing pain relief, eliminating bleeding and itching.

-The dental gel Metrogyl also helps, but it cannot be used for a long time because of the risk of oral dysbacteriosis.
-The fact is that the composition of the gel includes chlorhexidine - a strong antiseptic with anti-inflammatory properties.
+Metrogyl dental gel also helps, but it cannot be used for a long time due to the risk of oral dysbacteriosis.
+The fact is that the gel contains chlorhexidine, a strong antiseptic with anti-inflammatory properties.

-A positive effect in the treatment is provided by rinsing with decoctions, infusions of medicinal plants.
-These funds can be used for a short time and always remember the danger of an allergic reaction, especially in children.
+Positive effect during treatment, rinse with decoctions and infusions of medicinal plants.
+These tools can be used a short time and always remember the danger of an allergic reaction, especially in children.

-Common folk recipes that are easy to prepare at home include the use of decoctions, infusions of calendula, chamomile, sage, oak bark.
-All these medicinal herbs have anti-inflammatory, aseptic effect, soothe discomfort in the mouth.
+Common folk recipes that are easy to prepare at home include the use of decoctions, infusions of calendula, chamomile, sage, and oak bark.
+All these medicinal herbs have an anti-inflammatory, aseptic effect and soothe discomfort in the mouth.

-Decoctions of these herbs can be used as an additional treatment if the doctor does not forbid.
-It is dangerous to self-diagnose and choose a means of therapy - the brain is too close to the oral cavity.
+Decoctions of these herbs can be used as additional means treatment unless the doctor prohibits it.
+It is dangerous to independently diagnose yourself and choose a treatment - the brain is too close to the oral cavity.

 The child has

-A white sore in the baby's mouth may be a manifestation of measles, scarlet fever, diphtheria, chickenpox, Bednar's aphthae.
+A white sore in a baby’s mouth may be a manifestation of measles, scarlet fever, diphtheria, chickenpox, or Bednar’s aphthae.

-The intention to independently cope with the diagnosis and treatment of the baby is the risk of complications and loss of time.
+The intention to independently cope with the diagnosis and treatment of the baby is a risk of complications and a waste of time.

 1. White.
-Color can vary from milky to light beige.
+The color can vary from milky to light beige.

-2. Red.
-They are light or brightly saturated.
+2. Reds.
+They can be light or brightly saturated.

 Complex of provoking factors

-1. Candidal stomatitis or oral thrush - one of the main diseases in which white spots and plaque appear in the mouth.
-Its appearance is most often associated with a weakening of the immune system, due to which its causative agent - the Candida fungus - begins to actively multiply in the oral cavity.
-White spots in this case resemble a cheesy plaque, abundantly covering the mucous membrane.
+1. Candidal stomatitis or oral thrush is one of the main diseases in which white spots and plaque appear in the mouth.
+Its appearance is most often associated with a weakened immune system, due to which its causative agent - the Candida fungus - begins to actively multiply in the oral cavity.
+White spots in this case resemble a cheesy coating that abundantly covers the mucous membrane.
 When trying to eliminate it, numerous foci of inflammation are exposed, and subsequently erosion.

 2. Aphthous stomatitis.
 It can be caused by viral or bacterial infections, allergic reactions, gastrointestinal diseases, or even hormonal imbalances in the body.
-It is accompanied by the appearance of round white plaques with red rims in the mouth, which, if not properly treated, can turn into serious ulcers.
+It is accompanied by the appearance in the mouth of round white plaques with red rims, which without proper treatment can turn into serious ulcers.

 3. Herpes.
-This virus can stay in the human body for a long time, activating under favorable circumstances, that is, during a decrease in immunity.
-In this case, the mucous membranes are affected by numerous vesicles, which, bursting, combine into one deep ulcer, which heals poorly and is poorly treatable.
+This virus can reside in the human body for a long time, becoming more active under favorable circumstances, that is, during a decrease in immunity.
+In this case, the mucous membranes are affected by numerous blisters, which, bursting, unite into one deep ulcer, which heals poorly and is difficult to treat.

 4. Leukoplakia.
 A disease of this kind involves the appearance of keratinized areas on the mucous membrane of the gums in the form of hard white or gray plaques.
-Such a pathology may be associated with mechanical or thermal tissue damage (incorrect filling, excessively hot food, etc.) or smoking.
+Such a pathology may be associated with mechanical or thermal damage to tissue (incorrectly placed filling, excessively hot food, etc.) or smoking.

-6. Diseases of the internal organs, primarily the liver, kidneys, intestines, gallbladder and lungs.
+6. Diseases of internal organs, primarily the liver, kidneys, intestines, gall bladder and lungs.

-7. oral cancer.
-This disease is quite rare and is among the deadly.
-At an early stage, it looks like a small ulcer that brings almost no discomfort.
+7. Oral cancer.
+This disease is quite rare and is considered deadly.
+At an early stage, it looks like a small ulcer that causes virtually no discomfort.
 However, as it increases in size, a person begins to experience serious difficulties while chewing and swallowing food.

-1. Candidiasis stomatitis or oral thrush is one of the main diseases in which white spots and plaque appear in the mouth.
-Its appearance is most often associated with a weakening of the immune system, due to which its causative agent - the Candida fungus - begins to actively multiply in the oral cavity.
-White spots in this case resemble a cheesy plaque, abundantly covering the mucous membrane.
+1. Candidal stomatitis or oral thrush is one of the main diseases in which white spots and plaque appear in the mouth.
+Its appearance is most often associated with a weakened immune system, due to which its causative agent - the Candida fungus - begins to actively multiply in the oral cavity.
+White spots in this case resemble a cheesy coating that abundantly covers the mucous membrane.
 When trying to eliminate it, numerous foci of inflammation are exposed, and subsequently erosion.

 2. Aphthous stomatitis.
 It can be caused by viral or bacterial infections, allergic reactions, gastrointestinal diseases, or even hormonal imbalances in the body.
-It is accompanied by the appearance of round white plaques with red rims in the mouth, which, if not properly treated, can turn into serious ulcers.
+It is accompanied by the appearance in the mouth of round white plaques with red rims, which without proper treatment can turn into serious ulcers.

 3. Herpes.
-This virus can stay in the human body for a long time, activating under favorable circumstances, that is, during a decrease in immunity.
-In this case, the mucous membranes are affected by numerous vesicles, which, bursting, combine into one deep ulcer, which heals poorly and is poorly treatable.
+This virus can reside in the human body for a long time, becoming more active under favorable circumstances, that is, during a decrease in immunity.
+In this case, the mucous membranes are affected by numerous blisters, which, bursting, unite into one deep ulcer, which heals poorly and is difficult to treat.

 4. Leukoplakia.
 A disease of this kind involves the appearance of keratinized areas on the mucous membrane of the gums in the form of hard white or gray plaques.
-Such a pathology may be associated with mechanical or thermal tissue damage (incorrect filling, excessively hot food, etc.) or smoking.
+Such a pathology may be associated with mechanical or thermal damage to tissue (incorrectly placed filling, excessively hot food, etc.) or smoking.

-6. Diseases of the internal organs, primarily the liver, kidneys, intestines, gallbladder and lungs.
+6. Diseases of internal organs, primarily the liver, kidneys, intestines, gall bladder and lungs.

 7. Oral cancer.
-This disease is quite rare and is among the deadly.
-At an early stage, it looks like a small ulcer that brings almost no discomfort.
+This disease is quite rare and is considered deadly.
+At an early stage, it looks like a small ulcer that causes virtually no discomfort.
 However, as it increases in size, a person begins to experience serious difficulties while chewing and swallowing food.

 Diagnosis of possible diseases

-The appearance of a white sore in the mouth gives its carrier a lot of discomfort: you can’t talk freely, eat, or just smile.
+The appearance of a white sore in the mouth causes its owner a lot of discomfort: you cannot talk freely, eat, or just smile.
 All this is accompanied by painful sensations.

-The area of occurrence of such an ulcer is very wide: it can appear under the tongue, on the cheek, palate, throat, on the inside on the lower / upper lip, or even on the gum mucosa.
+The area where such an ulcer occurs is very wide: it can appear under the tongue, on the cheek, palate, throat, on the inside of the lower/upper lip, or even on the gum mucosa.

-The appearance of such a sore on the line of closing the lips is especially unpleasant.
+The appearance of such a sore on the lip line is especially unpleasant.

 The causes of sores in the mouth are varied.
-White sores on the mucosa can be accompanying symptoms of a large number of various problems in the oral cavity, so it is important to establish the correct diagnosis in a timely manner.
+White sores on the mucous membrane can be accompanying symptoms of a wide range of various problems in the oral cavity, so it is important to make a timely correct diagnosis.

-Diagnosis is quite simple, and includes two main points:
+Diagnostics is quite simple and includes two main points:

 1. Medical examination.
-The specialist will be able to determine the disease, distinguishing it from other possible options.
+A specialist will be able to identify the disease, distinguishing it from others possible options.

-2. Delivery of general tests.
-This is required in order to check for the presence of pathogens of specific diseases and is carried out by PCR.
+2. Taking general tests.
+This is required in order to check for the presence of pathogens of specific diseases and is carried out using the PCR method.

-Does the localization of spots on the mucosa matter?
+Does the location of spots on the mucous membrane matter?

-For example, with some diseases of the liver or gallbladder, they can appear on the sides of the tongue, with malfunctions in the intestines - at its root, and with diseased kidneys - in the center.
-In addition, the localization of white spots closer to the tip of the tongue in the vast majority of cases indicates problems with the lungs, and white plaque directly on its tip indicates disturbances in the functioning of the cardiovascular system.
+For example, in case of some diseases of the liver or gall bladder, they may appear on the sides of the tongue, in case of problems with the intestines - at its root, and in case of diseased kidneys - in the center.
+In addition, the localization of white spots closer to the tip of the tongue in the vast majority of cases indicates problems with the lungs, and a white coating directly on its tip indicates disturbances in the functioning of the cardiovascular system.

 Treatment of pustules on the oral mucosa

-The table below shows ways to treat ulcers according to their cause:
+The table below shows ways to cure ulcers according to their cause:

 • taking Amlexanox 5%;